paulie-o74/wordle-py/README.md

 ### 3rd Party Libraries
 1. [gspread](https://docs.gspread.org/en/latest/) - JUSTIFICATION:  For the purposes of the project spec, I wanted to access and manipulate from googlesheets and to interact with the google API so I have chosen to use the gspread library for these functions.

-2. [colorama](https://pypi.org/project/colorama/) - IMPORTANT: THIS WAS ONLY USED IN TESTING AS IT WOULD NOT WORK IN HEROKU (SEE TESTING.PY) JUSTIFICATION:  For the purposes of the project spec, I wanted to be able to give the user visual feedbaclk similar to the official game which gives color clues to help the users identify which letters they have in the correct position and which letters they have in the word but not in the correct position.
+2. [colorama](https://pypi.org/project/colorama/) - IMPORTANT: THIS WAS ONLY USED IN TESTING AS IT WOULD NOT WORK IN HEROKU (SEE TESTING.PY) JUSTIFICATION:  For the purposes of the project spec, I wanted to be able to give the user visual feedback similar to the official game which gives color clues to help the users identify which letters they have in the correct position and which letters they have in the word but not in the correct position.

 ## Features